 Lung cancer can start in your windpipe, your main airway or your lung tissue.
 This is called primary lung cancer.
 There are two types: non-small cell and small cell.

-Go to www.nhs.uk for more information about primary lung cancer.
+Go to the NHS website for more information about primary lung cancer.

 What to expect at your appointment